Special Needs Adoption in South Dakota: Subsidies, Tax Credits, and What to Expect

 The phrase "special needs adoption" doesn't mean what most people assume.
 In South Dakota — and under federal Title IV-E law — "special needs" is an administrative classification that determines a child's eligibility for adoption assistance.
 It applies far more broadly than the term suggests.

-Most children adopted from the South Dakota DSS system qualify under this designation.
+Children adopted from the South Dakota DSS system may qualify under this designation.
 Understanding what it means and what it entitles your family to is one of the most financially significant pieces of the adoption planning process.

 What "Special Needs" Means in South Dakota